Restoring a Chevy C10

 That means under the hood of course, but also the electrical components, the exhaust, and the suspension should all be up to snuff before you start thinking about aesthetics.

-While you check out the mechanics, it’s a good idea to have cleaner ready and be going over parts to make sure they’re free of dirt and rust.
+While you check out the mechanics, it’s a good idea to have cleaner ready and go over parts to make sure they’re free of dirt and rust.
 This will also help you to locate small problems that you may not have seen without taking a much closer look.

 If you can lift your engine and transmission out of your truck and place them on a teardown table, that will make many of the next steps easier, but if these aren’t available to you there are ways to make the most out of any space.

 If your engine is in particularly bad shape, you may want to consider an engine swap.
 LS C10 swaps are especially popular.
-If you want to keep the current engine though, it’s a good time to perform a few maintenance procedures to make sure that it’s in tip-top shape.
+If you want to keep the current engine though, it’s a good time to perform some general maintenance to make sure that it’s in tip-top shape.

 The C10 has an air filter and oil filter that both require periodic maintenance.
 Depending on how you got your C10, it may not have had these parts looked at in some time.
 While you’re checking these, you can also go ahead and check the spark plugs, or glow plugs if you have the diesel option.